 Showing Results: 1 - 10 of 10

-Abstract Economist George Dalton's papers fill 59 boxes spanning the period 1945-1991.
+Abstract The papers of economist George Dalton (a member of the faculty of Northwestern University) fill 59 boxes spanning the period 1945-1991.
 Most of the material dates from 1960 to 1991.
-The papers are organized in five main categories: biographical materials, education files, correspondence, teaching files, and publications.
-Small amounts of material are arranged under the headings research files and papers presented before professional organizations.
-Within each category the files are arranged alphabetically by folder title unless stated otherwise.
+The papers contain biographical materials, education files, correspondence, teaching files, and publications, research files, and papers presented before professional organizations.

 Abstract Harry George Guthmann was a finance professor.
 His PhD. dissertation was entitled "The Relation of the Maturity Factor to Yield Differences among Investment Securities."
 In 1920 he became a Certified Public Accountant.
 Although during his life Guthmann worked as a bank clerk, junior public accountant, income tax deputy, financial consultant, and an officer in a real estate corporation, his main career was teaching.
 Northwestern University hired Guthmann as in 1927.
 In 1949 he was named the...

-Overview Dale Mortensen (1939-2014) was an American economist and Nobel laureate, 2010.
+Abstract Dale Mortensen (1939-2014) was an American economist and Nobel laureate, 2010.
 In 1965 he joined the faculty of Northwestern University and in 1980 became professor of Managerial Economics and Decision Sciences at the Kellogg School of Management.
 Beverly Mortensen (1939- ) is a scholar of music and ancient Jewish religion.
-The Dale Mortensen and Beverly Papers fills 171 boxes, includes approximately 3.00 gigabytes of born-digital files, and spans the years 1939-2014.
+The Dale Mortensen and Beverly Papers fills 171 boxes, includes approximately 8.96 megabytes of born-digital files, and spans the years 1939-2014.

 Abstract The Simeon E. Leland Papers, comprising 23 boxes and one package, span the years 1918 to 1972 and contain biographical materials, general correspondence, writings and speeches, course and teaching materials, research and reference files, and files of the University of Chicago Social Science Research Committee pertaining to its investigation of the role of public debt in the modern state.
 The papers document Leland's career in academics and government service as a specialist in the fields of...

-Abstract The Frederick Shipp Deibler Papers, comprising five and one-half boxes are arranged in two categories: General correspondence and subject files and related material.
-A small amount of biographical material is filed in the first folder of the series.
+Abstract The Frederick Shipp Deibler Papers, comprising five and one-half boxes, consist principally of general correspondence and subject files, plus a small amount of biographical material.
 The Papers provide a rich documentary record of Deibler's academic career, his role as an economic advisor to several government boards and his participation in activities related to some of the major social issues of his time.